Crafting ideas

 • Minimal financial investment;

 • The applications can be endless.
-This type of joint can be used from a simple frame to a wardrobe;
+This type of joint can be used from a simple picture frame to a wardrobe;

 • Time saved;

-• Very low learning curve.
+• Very small learning curve.

 Disadvantages